mschult2/TextMeshScheduler/README.md

 Tested on Unity 6 (6000.0.51f1).

 # Usage
 Add the TextMeshScheduler component to your scene.
-Then invoke the extension method on TMP_Text, TextMeshProUGUI, or TextMeshPro:
+Then invoke this extension method on TMP_Text, TextMeshProUGUI, or TextMeshPro:

 ```sh
 tmp_text.ScheduleText("John Smith");